Virtual Team Building Activities, Games & Ideas for Work

 To run a successful Debate Club for virtual teams, you can:

-1. Schedule a 45 minute video call.
+1. Schedule a 45-minute video call.

 2. Share best practices for debating effectively, including clear communication strategies and identifying logical fallacies.